kevin-cazal/draft-camp-dj/part1_basic_jukebox/detailed.md

 A background is like the backdrop on a theater stage - it sets the scene and atmosphere.
 We'll learn to load and display images as backgrounds.

-**Real-world analogy**: On your phone, you can set a wallpaper.
-When you change the wallpaper, everything else stays the same, but the background looks different.
-That's what we're doing here!

 ### How Images Work in p5.js

 Images need to be loaded before you can use them.
-This is asynchronous, meaning:
-- You start loading the image
-- Your program continues running other code
-- When the image finishes loading, it's ready to use
+Once loaded you can display them on the canvas.

 **Why this matters**: If you try to draw an image before it's loaded, you'll get an error or see nothing.
 It's like trying to play a DVD before it's finished loading in the player.

-**Daily life example**: Ordering food delivery:
-1. You place the order (start loading image)
-2. You can do other things while waiting (program continues)
-3. When food arrives (image loads), you can use it (display it)

 ### Step 2 (A): Add Background Variables